scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

     nonrend: 400
     reacend: 80

+This sample represents a minimal example of the necessary information in the ``volume-trace.yaml`` file.
 It is often convenient to use a YAML library to dump the ``volume-trace.yaml`` file from the interpreter, instead of having a text editor open.
 In either case, once ``volume-trace.yaml`` is updated, ``create_volume_trace`` can be run.
 As mentioned previously, ``comptime`` is determined by comparison with the fit to the initial pressure, as shown in Fig. :ref:`pressure-comparison`.
 In